Baliuag University: Baliuag University Cultural and Sports Center

 The Baliuag University Cultural and Sports Center is a gymnasium complex located at the Annex 2 of the university.
-The ground floor serves as the mock hotel, College of Hospitality Management and Tourism (CHMT), and the second floor is the gymnasium which can seat 2,000 or more people.
+The ground floor serves as the mock hotel, College of Hospitality Management and Tourism, and the second floor is the gymnasium which can seat 2,000 or more people.
 It serves as the Faculty of the Physical Education department.
-It was used in many activities such as sports, studies and events.
+It was used in many activities such as sports, studies, and events.

 The Green Building (University I.T.
 Building)

-The new Green Building is the home of College of Information Technology Education (CITE) and medical/dental clinic of the university.
-It has IT laboratories for kinder to college, and solar panels to act as the energy source of the building.
-It also reduces pollution by using natural sources of energy.
+The Green Building is the home of College of Information Technology Education and medical/dental clinic of the university.

-Library

-Baliuag University is one of the few universities that has a complete division of a library network.
-It has the general or the Reference library wherein the Map section is, the Circulation library, the Filipiniana library, and the Student Study Center: divided into the University Archives and the Baliuag Artifacts.

-The Internet library is a computer laboratory on the second floor.
-It acts as the online library of the university as well as a research facility.
-Another addition to the library network is the multimedia kiosk.